What We Do

 Through unique partnerships with regional organizations, we’re using food to strengthen programs that empower people to gain the skills and stability that can serve as a pathway out of food insecurity.

 Nutrition & Wellness

 Good food contributes to good health - one of the most essential factors in improving quality of life.
 That’s why we distribute large quantities of fruits and vegetables, along with food that’s high in fiber and low in salt and sugar.
 And it’s why we’re committed to providing members of our community with the knowledge and skills they need to eat well and live well.

 Farms & Gardening

-More than a third of the food we provide is fresh produce, and a significant amount of that comes from our partnerships with area farms.
+Nearly half of the food we provide is fresh produce, and a significant amount of that comes from our partnerships with area farms.
 We also maintain an 8,000-square-foot urban garden on site, where we share knowledge about easy ways that a small garden or even a potted plant can bring freshly grown produce within reach.